apfelkraut/ExportLRCatalog/README.md

 # ExportLRCatalog.sh
-Bash script that exports all photos of a Adobe Lightroom (LR) Catalog to the filesystem.
+Bash script that exports all photos of a Adobe Lightroom (LR) Catalog.lrcat to the filesystem.

 * Images that are part of a collection will be exported to a directory.
 One directory per collection.
 * Images that are not part of any collection will be exported in one or more dedicated directories (if configured).